About Cuba Travel

 Flights are not included in our trips — you are responsible for booking your own transport to and from Havana.
 JetBlue and several other carriers now fly daily from Boston, New York, and other major cities.
 Havana is just a 45 minute flight from Florida, and the cost of most tickets is similar or even lower than flying from your home city to Florida.

 Carriers like JetBlue also include a few crucial services with your Cuba airfare.
 Airline tickets include travel insurance for Cuba, including basic emergency health insurance.
 The airline booking process also includes completion of your Travel Affidavit for Cuba and access to purchasing your Cuba Visa at the gate in the airport.

 Visas & Legal Requirements

-CAA trips are completely legal under US and Cuban policy (existing and projected) for travel to Cuba.
+CAA trips are compliant wit the US government’s June 2019 requirements for travel to Cuba.
 You will travel under a General License consistent with OFAC Regulations 31 CFR § 515.574.
-On your US Travel Affidavit, this is a “Educational and People-to-People” purpose for travel, facilitated by Cuba Art Adventures.
+On your US Travel Affidavit, this is a “Support for the Cuban People” purpose for travel, facilitated by Cuba Art Adventures.
+This category allows individuals or groups to visit Cuba while maintaining a full itinerary of activities that bring them in contact with Cubans, support small business with their travel dollars (for instance by staying in private casa particular guesthouses, eating at paladar restaurants and hiring independent guides), and avoid government-run tourism enterprises.
 At the completion of your trip, CAA will provide you with an affidavit including a full itinerary of completed activities, demonstrating your compliance with these US legal regulations.

 Despite often confusing press coverage, obtaining a visa for group travel to Cuba with an organization like CAA is very easy – only a few minutes more work than purchasing a regular airline ticket, and you’ll have everything you need.

 Steps to obtain your Cuba Visa: